 What we don’t: Pricey for the construction; not as soft or warm as merino offerings.

 The baselayers above are great for wearing under a shell and/or midlayer, but NW Alpine’s Black Spider Hoody stands out for how well it functions when worn by itself.
 The Polartec Power Grid fabric is warm and comfortable but highly resistant to tears and abrasion thanks to the tight weave, and the touch of spandex adds a nice dose of stretch for mobility-dependent activities.
-For reference, we’ve put ours through more than eight years of climbing abuse—much of the time without a jacket over top—and it has yet to develop any holes or tears.
+For reference, we’ve put ours through more than eight years of climbing abuse—much of the time without a jacket over the top—and it has yet to develop any holes or tears.
 The rest of the design is equally well executed, including a long cut that stays put under a hipbelt or harness, low-profile hood that fits under a helmet, quarter-length front zipper, small chest pocket, and thumb loops.

 See the NW Alpine Black Spider Hoody